Using Life Insurance to Generate Tax-Free Income in Retirement

 The C-Corp structure offers the most potential for businesses to maximize LTC deductions.

-When a C-Corp purchases LTC insurance for its employees (including owner-employees), their spouses, or dependents, the company can deduct 100% of the premiums as a business expense without any limitations.
+When a C-Corp purchases LTC insurance for its employees (including owner-employees), their spouses, or dependents, the company can deduct 100% of the premiums as a business expense, with no limitations.

 These employer-paid premiums are not included in the employee’s taxable income.
 However, any life insurance component in the policy will remain taxable for the policy owner.